stroemlind/loppan/README.md

     The instruction section is a walk-through guide that the user can follow to create their own Loppa.
 It provides the user with the necessary tools and supplements that are needed to make one.

 ### Features Left to Implement
+* A feature to implement would be to connect more "Loppor"/Fortune tellers; for example, the player could choose to play one with math or words or learn words from different languages.

 ## Technologies Used
 * Python: Python is used to build the core structure and code for the project